Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Cresselia.md

 ---
 Ability1: Levitate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME488.png
+BookShinyImageName: HOME488_s.png
 BoxSprite: SRD-BoxSprite-cresselia.png
+DexCategory: No Data
+DexDescription: The embodiment of dreams comes to life during the crescent moon nights.
+  You will be blessed with peaceful bedtimes If you keep one of its feathers.
+Or so they say.
 EventAbilities: ''
 GenderType: F
 HasForm: 'No'
+Height:
+  Deimeters: 15
+  Feet: 4.9
+  Meters: 1.5
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-cresselia.png
 Learnset: '[[SRD-Cresselia-Learnset]]'
 Legendary: 'Yes'
 Name: Cresselia
 Number: 488
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: cresselia.png
 Type1: Psychic
 Type2: ''
+Weight:
+  Hectograms: 856
+  Kilograms: 85.6
+  Pounds: 188.7
 ---

 #PokeroleSRD/Pokedex